edespino/cloudberry-site/docs/tutorial/create-users-and-roles.md

 You can follow the examples below to create users and roles.

-Before moving on to the operations, make sure that you have installed Apache Cloudberry by following [Install a Single-Node Apache Cloudberry](./cbdb-sandbox).
+Before moving on to the operations, make sure that you have installed Apache Cloudberry by following [Install a Apache Cloudberry](https://github.com/apache/cloudberry-bootcamp/tree/main/000-cbdb-sandbox).

 ### Create a user using the CREATE USER command

 1. Log into Apache Cloudberry in Docker.
 Connect to the database as the `gpadmin` user.

     ```shell
-    [gpadmin@mdw ~]$ psql
+    [gpadmin@cdw ~]$ psql

     psql (14.4, server 14.4)
     Type "help" for help.